-The Timer4/6/8 modules have 8-bit Period registers, PRx, that are both readable and writable.
-Timer4/6/8 increment from 00h until they match PR4/6/8 and then reset to 00h on the next increment cycle.
-The PRx registers are initialized to FFh upon Reset.
+The Timer4 module has an 8-bit Period register, PR4, which is both readable and writable.
+Timer4 increments from 00h until it matches PR4 and then resets to 00h on the next increment cycle.
+The PR4 register is initialized to FFh upon Reset.

-16.3 Output of TMRx
+16.3 Output of TMR4

-The outputs of TMRx (before the postscaler) are used only as a PWM time base for the ECCP modules.
-They are not used as baud rate clocks for the MSSP modules as is the Timer2 output.
+The output of TMR4 (before the postscaler) is used only as a PWM time base for the ECCP modules.
+It is not used as a baud rate clock for the MSSP modules as is the Timer2 output.